 - Open neck operation – requires a large incision in the throat or neck, removal of a large portion of spinal anatomy, insertion of metal stabilizing hardware, integration of bone graft material, and cutting of muscle and other soft tissue.

-- Endoscopic – requires only a small incision; entails the use of a small tube to guide surgical instruments for targeted access to the anatomical abnormality; does not usually require metal hardware or bone graft material.
+- Minimally invasive surgery – requires only a small incision for targeted access to the anatomical abnormality and does not require bulky hardware or muscle dissection.

-In addition, endoscopic procedures carry much less risk of infection and other side effects, and require a far shorter period for recuperation than open neck or back surgery.
+In addition, minimally invasive procedures carry much less risk of infection and other side effects, and require a far shorter period for recuperation than open neck or back surgery.

 When to consider minimally invasive neck surgery